Birthday flowers on cake

 These two flowers are members of the same family and generally look very similar.
 The yellow blooms are so spring-like that if you live anywhere snowy, you'll be praying for them to arrive each spring to signal the end of cold weather.
 Their meaning is "unequal love."
 Fitting for spring, they're associated with rebirth.

-April - Daisy and Sweet Pea
+April Birth Flowers - Daisy and Sweet Pea

 White Daisy Flower